temporalio/documentation/docs/go/search-apis.md

 For example, you could set `CustomKeywordField` to `impossibleVal`.
 Then searching `CustomKeywordField != 'impossibleVal'` will match Workflows with `CustomKeywordField` not equal to `impossibleVal`, which includes Workflows without the `CustomKeywordField` set.

-## Retrieving search attributes
+## Retrieving Search Attributes

-Use the `SearchAttributes` property of `workflow.GetInfo` to get a specific search attribute:
+Use the `SearchAttributes` property of `workflow.GetInfo` to get a specific Search Attribute:

 ```go
 // Get search attributes that were provided when workflow was started.